bastidererste/ventuzFlighAwareAPI/README.md

 ventuzFlighAwareAPI
 ===================
-this script provides easy access to FlightAwares API FlightXML2 through WSDL class integration.
+this script provides easy access to FlightAwares API FlightXML2 through WSDL proxyclass integration.
 Output is sent to VLog.Info.
 To see output switch the message level to "Info".

 #### Create the following inputs & outputs: